 Square Rate Increase

 In November 2019, Square announced that it was changing its rates from a flat 2.75% to 2.6% with a 10-cent transaction fee.
 Understandably, many business owners were upset at the change, as it resulted in a large increase in processing costs for smaller transactions.
+Many people in the industry saw it as inevitable, as Square’s original pricing was a money-loser for the processor.

 What can I do about Square raising my rates?